rxliuli/userjs/src/UnblockWebRestrictions/README.md

 ## FAQ

--The script does not take effect.
+- The script does not take effect.
 If it is a website on localhost, the loading time of the script may be later than the webpage script.
 Refer to: <https://www.tampermonkey.net/documentation.php#_run_at>
--The shortcut keys on the webpage are no longer available.
+- The shortcut keys on the webpage are no longer available.
 Yes, since the script will cover the following shortcut keys, `c-c/v/x/a`, it may also include some shortcut keys related to drag and drop via `ctrl + mouse`.
--In fact, at present, the script will limit the scope of the impact as small as possible, but there is no guarantee that there will be no conflict with the website (see the previous article), so if any problems occur, please directly raise them on GitHub issues.
+- In fact, at present, the script will limit the scope of the impact as small as possible, but there is no guarantee that there will be no conflict with the website (see the previous article), so if any problems occur, please directly raise them on GitHub issues.